 b) Wash your fingers thoroughly.
 Put your forefinger on your gums inside your cheeks.
 Rub your gums back and forth, or in a circular motion, then apply a firm pressure toward the crown.
 Put your forefinger on the gums under your tongue, and on the roof of the mouth, then repeat the steps mentioned above to rub your gums.

-4. Rinse your mouth by swishing
+4. Rinse your mouth by swishing to prevent cavities

 The most important step of washing your mouth with water is to swish the water all around your mouth thoroughly and then spit it out.
 Do this three times.

-5. Chew properly
+5. Chew properly to prevent cavities

 Chewing food properly is important.
 The technique is to chew food with the two sides of the mouth.
 The saliva produced while chewing helps to clear food particles from your teeth, and aids in digestion.
 The more saliva you have, the less chance of cavities.
 In addition, chewing is a good exercise for your facial muscles.

-6. Eat the right foods
+6. Eat the right foods to prevent cavities

 Eggs, fruits, vegetables, and pork soup contain rich protein, minerals, and vitamins that are good for teeth.
 Foods that are high in acid harm your teeth.
 Having a little cheese can help to solve the problem, because the phosphates in cheese help neutralize mouth acid.
 Another reason cheese is beneficial is that it is a good source of calcium, which also helps build strong teeth for children and adults.
 Always remember not to eat sour and spicy foods, which can lead to tooth erosion and damage.